 That’s how I described NakedPR in its early days (having launched in late 2006).
 It’s largely how I’d still describe NakedPR today.

-With its 2016 re-launch, NakedPR will still focus largely on online PR and social media, with an emphasis on transparency, ethics, and industry commentary.
-I also expect to spend significantly more time exploring blogging and broader publishing and media issues.
+With its 2019 re-launch, NakedPR will still touch on issues in online public relations and social media with an emphasis on transparency, ethics, and embracing common sense and critical thinking.
+Moving forward, however, I’ll spend significantly more time exploring blogging and broader digital publishing and media issues.

 Want to know more?
 Read The Evolution of NakedPR.

 Jennifer Mattern’s NakedPR.com has an appropriate mixture of sarcasm and saltiness for an industry that sometimes seems to exude rosiness… Postings are well-infused with wit and honest deprecation without going beyond the bounds of honest and careful analysis… Mattern’s blog seems to give the industry [a] collective gut-check.Brendan

 About Jennifer Mattern

 In 2004, I moved from nonprofit PR to specializing in online PR and social media for creative professionals and small, mostly online, businesses.